Best Chess Openings for White: Complete 2026 Guide

 The Scotch Game (1.e4 e5 2.Nf3 Nc6 3.d4)

-The Scotch breaks the centre on move three with 3.d4, exchanges pawns, and aims for an open, tactical middlegame where piece play matters more than long-term structure.
-Garry Kasparov revived it at World Championship level in his 1990 match against Anatoly Karpov, and it has stayed in elite practice since.
+The Scotch Game breaks the centre on move three with 3.d4, exchanges pawns, and aims for an open, tactical middlegame where piece play matters more than long-term structure.
+Garry Kasparov helped revive it at the very top level in the early 1990s, and it has stayed in elite practice since.
 ECO C45.

 The Scotch is the natural answer to "I like 1.e4 but I do not want to memorise 30 moves of Ruy Lopez theory."
 You get sharp, principled play, less theoretical baggage, and immediate central tension.
 Main lines include the Scotch Mieses with 4.Nxd4 Nf6 5.Nxc6 bxc6 6.e5 and the Classical Scotch with 4...Bc5.